Cofucan/alx-low_level_programming/README.md

 ## Technologies Used

-During a large majority of the timeline, I worked in my personal Ubuntu local environment (not the sandbox that was provided).
+After a week of using the sandbox (my first week of ALX), I started doing all my work in my personal Ubuntu local environment (not the sandbox that was provided).
 Some of the tools I used include:

 - [Oh-My-ZSH](https://ohmyz.sh/): A Unix shell, similar to Bash.
 - [Valgrind](https://valgrind.org/): A programming tool for memory debugging, leak detection and profiling.